OpenEnergyDashboard/DesignDocs/README.md

 - [weather/weather.md](./weather/weather.md): Documents ideas on using weather data to normalize usage.
 - [MQTT.md](./MQTT.md): Looking into integrating for meter data acquisition.
 - [readingRangeRejection.md](./readingRangeRejection/readingRangeRejection.md): how to modify OED to deal with min/max reading values that takes into account all units and allow for rejection of only readings that are outside the ranges.
+- [postgresQueryOptimization.md](./postgresQueryOptimization/postgresQueryOptimization.md): how to analyze time spent on OED queries and the results of doing this.

 ## Information